trivial-space/painter/readme.md

 The API is defined in [lib/painter-types.ts](https://github.com/trivial-space/painter/blob/master/lib/painter-types.ts).

-Painter is used primarily in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics inside browsers.
+Painter is used primarily in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with live coding graphics inside browsers.
 Check it out for further examples.

-## Licence
+## License

-MIT, see the LICENCE file in the repository.
+MIT, see the LICENSE file in the repository.

 Copyright (c) 2016 - 2017 Thomas Gorny